fazila-baksh/capstone-inertia-fe/README.md

 **GET /:userId/habits/:habitId**
 - gets details for a specific habit
-- gets habit id from param, then searches habit table to get details of the habit, then goes through habit logs table and counts how man times the habit was completed for each month
+- gets habit id from params, then searches habits table to get details of the habit, then goes through habit logs table and counts how many times the habit was completed for each month
 ```
 [
     {